Understanding the Challenges in Iterative Generative Optimization with LLMs: Introduction

 Interestingly, many of the challenges in setting up a learning loop for LLM-based optimization parallel well-studied concepts in machine learning.
 The \textbf{starting artifact problem} resembles neural network architecture~\citep{zoph2016neural} and weights initialization~\citep{glorot2010understanding}, where different starting points determine which solutions are reachable.
-The \textbf{credit horizon problem} mirrors horizon debates in episodic reinforcement learning (i.e. deciding how many timesteps to include before computing returns~\citep{arjona2019rudder}) and truncated back-propagation through time~\citep{tallec2017unbiasing,shaban2019truncated}.
+The \textbf{credit horizon problem} mirrors horizon debates in episodic reinforcement learning~\citep{arjona2019rudder,cheng2021heuristic,laidlaw2023bridging} and truncated back-propagation through time~\citep{tallec2017unbiasing,shaban2019truncated}.
 The \textbf{experience batching problem} parallels batch size selection in stochastic gradient descent, where the number of examples aggregated per update affects both learning dynamics and generalization~\citep{smith2017don}.
 However, unlike traditional ML where practitioners have developed theoretical guidance and/or heuristics, the learning loop design space for generative optimization remains largely unexplored.
 We suggest that the challenges of LLM-based generative optimization are similar to the challenges in traditional machine learning and can be studied systematically rather than treated as ad hoc engineering.